 October calls forth more than ghosts and pumpkin spice everything in the south, it’s gumbo season.
 It’s no surprise the World Championship Gumbo Cookoff (Oct.
 13-14) calls Iberia Parish home.
 Every year, on the second weekend in October, the Greater Iberia Chamber of Commerce hosts the cookoff in Bouligny Plaza on New Iberia’s historic and award-winning Main Street.

 Saturday is fondly dubbed “Cajun Creole Foodfest” with teams cooking their favorite Cajun and Creole dishes for lunch.
 Including two mini-competitions, “Meanest Beans” and “Youth Gumbo Cookoff” throughout the day.
 The main event happens on Sunday with the judging of more than 100 types of gumbos.
 Teams are divided between professional and amateur and are required to cook a minimum of 60 quarts.
 Visitors can try as many types of gumbos as their hearts desire.

-Other fall events include pumpkin patches at Jungle Gardens on Avery Island, Halloween story time event “Terror on the Teche” at Shadows-on-the-Teche, trick-or-treating at Isle of Iberia and countless other fun activities for the entire family.
+Other fall events include Halloween storytime event “Terror on the Teche” at Shadows-on-the-Teche, trick-or-treating at Isle of Iberia and countless other fun activities for the entire family.

 Photos: Iberia Parish CVB